nswdpc/silverstripe-structured-email/README.md

 The goal of this module is to produce simple and easy-to-digest emails ([more](./docs/en/001_index.md)).
 The templates used are based on the [Postmark Transactional Email Templates](https://github.com/wildbit/postmark-templates).

-This module is under active development, pull requests and feedback are welcome.
+> This module is under active development, pull requests and feedback are welcome.

-The `StructuredEmail` class injects itself over `SilverStripe\Control\Email\Email` and extends that class, it will attempt to add the body of your email into the standard template shipped with this module.
+The `StructuredEmail` extends the `Email` class.
+You can use it standalone or you may wish to inject StructuredEmail as the Email class for your project using `Injector`.

-For specific core emails, it will detect the purpose of the email based on the template name:
+For specific core emails, it will attempt to detect the purpose of the email based on the template name:

 + `SilverStripe/Control/Email/ForgotPasswordEmail` - the forgot password email
 + `SilverStripe/Control/Email/ChangePasswordEmail` - the changed password email

+TODO:

 + `SilverStripe/MFA/Email/*` - MFA emails
 + `SilverStripe/ContentReview/*` - Content review emails
 + `SubmittedFormEmail` - user defined form generic email
 + `SubmittedFormEmailPlain` - user defined form generic email (plain text)

+### Existing templates

 If the class encounters a complete HTML document in the email, it will use HTML contained within the `<body>` tag as the email content.